 NEXTDC and Alibaba Cloud cosy up to open Asia for AU

-NEXTDC has featured heavily in the headlines of late, particularly because of its feud with 360 Capital over the ownership of the buildings housing its data centres.
+NEXTDC has featured heavily in the headlines of late, particularly because of its feud with 360 Capital over the ownership of the buildings housing its data centers.

 That has since been resolved and now NEXTDC has some more good news with the company announcing it will be partnering with Alibaba Cloud to provide customers access to China’s largest public cloud service provider.